 The definitive text on micro CHP by a writer

 with unsurpassed experience and understanding of the subject.
 Jeremy Harrison

-draws on almost twenty years experience working with micro CHP developers,
+draws on more than twenty years experience working with micro CHP developers,

 energy companies and as a consultant for European and UK government and

 agencies, and as a participant in numerous expert working groups on micro CHP